Gabattal/Scripts-LeagueOfLegends/Auto-Champ-Select/README.md

 which automatically import the right runes for your champion.

 # Problems you can encounter
+* it works only if you have the game in English and you didn't change the size of the lobby's window.
 * If you can't execute the installation of the Tesseract-OCR, just rename the file and remove the .dll
 * Make sure that you have the autoplay activated on YouTube otherwise the music won't start.